 The first stage (S-IC Stage) is the largest with five F-1 engines.
 This was used for only two minutes and 47 seconds, which was enough time to get the rocket 42 miles above Earth.
 After the first stage used its fuel, it fell into the ocean.

 The second stage (S-II Stage) which fired for nine minutes and nine seconds, took the rocket into space.
 This stage then fell to Earth and burned in the atmosphere.
-The third stage (S-IVB Stage) was fired for about three hours to send the remaining components toward the Moon.
+The third stage (S-IVB Stage) fired twice, once for 60-90 seconds to put the spacecraft in “parking orbit,” then a second time for about five minutes for trans-lunar injection.
+This took place over the course of about three hours.
 Along the way, the Apollo spacecraft detached from the rocket, turned and pulled the lunar lander from the rocket.

 The third stage then floated into space.
 Some third stages were crashed into the Moon on purpose to measure the “Moon quakes” they created.